ruffle-rs/ruffle/README.md

 ## Project status

-Ruffle is in the proof-of-concept stage and can currently run early Flash animations.
+Ruffle is in the proof-of-concept stage and can currently run early Flash animations and games.
 Basic ActionScript 1.0/2.0 support is in place and improving; ActionScript 3.0 support is forthcoming.
 For more info, read the [project roadmap](https://github.com/ruffle-rs/ruffle/wiki/Roadmap).

 ## Nightly builds